Loading organizations...

 Looking ahead, Hullabalu is positioned to expand its interactive storytelling offerings and potentially scale its Lightwell platform to a wider creator base.
 Trends such as increased screen time for children, demand for educational technology, and advances in mobile interactivity will shape its growth.
 The company’s influence may evolve from a niche children’s app maker to a broader platform provider for interactive digital storytelling, impacting both content creators and young audiences.
 Continued innovation and strategic partnerships will be key to sustaining momentum in the competitive children’s media space[1][4].

-Hullabalu has raised $2.0M across 1 funding round.
-Most recently, it raised $2.0M Seed in May 2013.
+Hullabalu has raised $4.5M across 2 funding rounds.
+Most recently, it raised $2.5M Other Equity in November 2015.